 Kinsella’s poetry explored themes related to family, love and marriage, nationhood and identity, abuses of power, and the roles of art and the artist in societies.
 In 2007 Kinsella was named a Freeman of Dublin, and a plaque was erected in his honor in Inchicore.
 In 2018 the University College Dublin awarded him an honorary doctorate.

 Irish poet and editor Gerard Smyth described Kinsella’s craft as a combination of “the direct vernacular of everyday speech with high artistic purpose and Joycean attention to detail.”
 The Irish poet Eavan Boland called Kinsella “a glowing powerful source in Irish poetry,” while fellow poet Dennis O’Driscoll described Kinsella as “a true dissident: obstinate, inconvenient, discomfiting, essential.”

-Kinsella was the writer-in-residence at Southern Illinois University from 1965–68.
+Kinsella was the writer in residence at Southern Illinois University from 1965–68.
 In 1970, he became a professor of English at Temple University, where he remained for the next twenty years.
-Kinsella returned to Dublin after he retired from teaching in the U.S.
+Kinsella returned to Dublin after he retired from teaching in the United States.

 Thomas Kinsella died in Dublin on December 22, 2021.